nuitrcs/databases_workshop/sql/part3_exercises_with_answers.md

 ## Exercise: Create and Populate Basketball Tables

-Using the example in [Part 3](part3.md), create the tables and then populate them with the data.
-Either write insert statements or create csv files and read them in.
+Using the example in [Part 3](part3.md#an-example), create the tables and then populate them with the data.
+Either write insert statements or create csv files and import them.

 Hint: If you make a mistake and want to clear everything in your database, do: